Kartik247-coder/ModelMesh/README.md

 Model Mesh is actively being shaped around a narrow goal: dependable API routing for selected AI models.
 The public interface may evolve as that core workflow is refined.

-## Attribution

-Model Mesh is maintained by Kartik Bobde and builds on the open-source work in the included `core` submodule.
-See [LICENSE](LICENSE) and the submodule's repository for the applicable upstream license and notices.